 This city was designed to create family memories that last a lifetime.
 You can go skiing, boating, and camping at the 1,200-acre Lake Georgetown and find some of the best fishing in the region.
 Take a refreshing dip at the legendary Blue Hole, a scenic lagoon surrounded by limestone bluffs and the perfect escape on a hot summer day.
 For something truly unique, head to the Inner Space Cavern to explore over 80,000 years of formations underground, and if you need some one-on-one time with nature, head to San Gabriel Park to appreciate the colorful landscapes along the handful of scenic walking trails.

-Only 25 miles north of Austin, nature enthusiasts will revel in the array of outdoor adventures to be had in Georgetown, as the city has over 9 miles of hike and bike trails along the North and South San Gabriel Rivers.
-With 52 properties on the National Register of Historic Places, if you’re a history buff you’ll be captivated by the preserved Victorian and Pre-WWI buildings found in the downtown historic district, where you can visit the Grace Heritage Center that dates back to 1881 and the Old Williamson County Jail built in 1888.
+Only 25 miles north of Austin, nature enthusiasts will revel in the array of outdoor adventures in Georgetown, as the city has over 9 miles of hike and bike trails along the North and South San Gabriel Rivers.
+With 52 properties on the National Register of Historic Places, if you’re a history buff, you’ll be captivated by the preserved Victorian and Pre-WWI buildings found in the downtown historic district, where you can visit the Grace Heritage Center that dates back to 1881 and the Old Williamson County Jail built in 1888.
 Home to the oldest university in Texas, Southwestern University dates back to 1840 and is one half-mile from the historic square.

 Georgetown is also known for its array of lively annual festivals.
-In April, the Red Poppy Festival celebrates the city’s title of the “Red Poppy Capital of Texas” with parades and entertainment, while visitors from around the state flock to the city in December to experience the famous Georgetown Christmas Stroll and see the city transform into a magical wonderland with twinkling lights and festive decoration.
+In April, the Red Poppy Festival celebrates the city’s title of the “Red Poppy Capital of Texas” with parades and entertainment, while visitors from around the state flock to the town in December to experience the famous Georgetown Christmas Stroll and see the city transform into a magical wonderland with twinkling lights and festive decoration.